Import events to Google Calendar

 - Open Google Calendar on a computer.
 Note: You can only import from a computer, not a phone or tablet.

-- Click Choose File and select the file you exported.
-The file should end in "ics" or "csv"
+- Click Select file from your computer and select the file you exported.
+The file should end in "ics" or "csv".

 - Choose which calendar to add the imported events to.
 By default, events will be imported into your primary calendar.